fullstack-lang/gong/README.md

 ### 1.3.1.
 Go

-go version equal or above 1.19 is mandatory (cf. use of `embed` package & generics).
+go version equal or above 1.21.
 See https://golang.org for installation.

 Gong uses sqlite3 in a cgo free configuration by default.